 Capital One Spark Miles vs. Chase Ink Preferred Annual Fee

-The annual fee for both cards is the same at $95 per year.
-However, the Spark Miles card waives the fee for the first year, which provides some savings.
-That being said, when you weigh the value of the higher sign-up bonus against the higher fee in year one, you still come out ahead with the Ink Preferred.
+The long-term annual fee for both cards is the same at $95 per year.
+However, the Spark Miles card waives the fee for the first year, which provides some savings to start.
+That being said, when you factor in the value of the higher sign-up bonus alongside the higher fee in year one, you still come out well ahead with the Ink Preferred.

 Winner: Spark Miles